 Dental bonding is used to fix cosmetic flaws in teeth and can be even be used to replace a damaged tooth structure.
 Our bonding treatment is a safe, fast and affordable way to fill gaps, hide stains and cracks, and restore chipped or broken teeth.
-Dr. Tanner uses resin (moldable plastic) to coat existing teeth or replace missing parts in a tooth’s structure.
+Dr. Ross uses resin (moldable plastic) to coat existing teeth or replace missing parts in a tooth’s structure.
 When the resin has hardened and bonded to the existing tooth it blends in beautifully and looks extremely natural.

 What can bonding do?